In This Article

 Virtual Reality: Fast, cost-effective insights today

-Virtual reality has moved from the pages of science fiction blockbusters to the methodological toolkit of the modern consumer and marketing research professional.
+Virtual reality has moved from the pages of science fiction books to the methodological toolkit of the modern consumer and marketing research professional.
 It offers advantages including speed, cost-effectiveness, and flexibility both in setup and what is presented to respondents.
-That is why major consumer good manufacturers, retailers, and other large companies are embracing it as a critical tool already.
+Major consumer good manufacturers, retailers, and other large companies are embracing it as a critical tool already.
 How could it help your upcoming research agenda?